HM Prison Brixton: Recent history

-In October 1999, Prisons Minister Paul Boateng had to make an emergency visit to Brixton Prison after a spate of multiple suicide attempts by inmates being held in the medical wards of the jail.
-The minister subsequently promised more nurses and staff for the prison's healthcare unit.
-A month later, Boateng threatened to privatise Brixton Prison if improvements were not made by management to the regime and conditions at the jail.
+In October 1999, Prisons Minister Paul Boateng had to make an emergency visit to Brixton Prison after a spate of multiple suicide attempts by inmates being held in its medical wards.
+The minister subsequently promised more nurses and staff for the unit.
+A month later, Boateng threatened to privatise Brixton Prison if improvements were not made by management to the regime and conditions.
 In the spring of 2000 a surprise inspection by HM Inspectorate of Prisons resulted in the Director of the Prison Service being summoned to see the appalling conditions in which prisoners with mental health issues were being kept.
 The governor was removed the same day, only to be reappointed to run HM Prison Downview a few weeks later.
 It was also noted that cell call buzzers had been sabotaged by prison officers so as not to be disturbed during their shifts, only a small light remaining operational to indicate activation of a cell emergency call.
-In August 2000, prison officers from all over the UK staged an illegal strike after the government released proposals confirming intentions to privatise Brixton Prison.
+In August 2000, prison officers from all over the UK staged an illegal strike after the government released proposals confirming its intentions to privatise Brixton Prison.
 The privatisation plans were subsequently dropped, and Brixton Prison has remained in the public sector.

-In January 2001, an inspection report from the Chief Inspector of Prisons severely criticised conditions at Brixton Prison.
+In January 2001, an inspection report from the Chief Inspector of Prisons severely criticised conditions at the prison.
 The report claimed that staff had falsified records and tried to sabotage the inspection.
 Standards of healthcare and race relations within the prison were also criticised.

-In June 2004, a further inspection report praised Brixton Prison for improving standards.
+In June 2004, a further inspection report praised the prison for improving standards.
 The report highlighted the prisons good staff-prisoner relations and improved support for new prisoners.
 However, inspectors highlighted overcrowding as a major issue that was hampering further improvements at the jail.
-Another inspection report in July 2006 stated that poor facilities were holding back improvements being made to Brixton Prison.
+Another inspection report in July 2006 stated that poor facilities were holding back improvements.
 The prison's kitchens, healthcare and sports facilities were highlighted as being particularly inadequate.

-In October 2008, the Chief Inspector of Prisons warned that many inmates held at Brixton Prison were taking drugs, and this was leading to violent attacks amongst gangs at the prison.
-The inspector also claimed that the prison was infested with vermin.
+In October 2008, the Chief Inspector of Prisons warned that many inmates held at the prison were taking drugs, and this was leading to violent attacks amongst inmate gangs.
+The inspector also stated that the prison was infested with vermin.

 A further inspection was carried out in 2014.
 The report stated that conditions had improved although there were still concerns regarding levels of violence, incidents of self-harm, overcrowding and offender management.